Marcus Whitehead is in his sixth season as Trinity’s head track & field coach.

 Six members of the Tiger track & field team earned bids to the 2017 NCAA Outdoor Championships, tying a school record for the largest number of competitors at the event.
 Britney Sullivan made her third consecutive appearance in the women’s Outdoor Championships.
 Sullivan also competed in the Indoor Championships for the second straight time.

-Trinity’s men’s team won four consecutive Southern Collegiate Athletic Conference Championships from 2013-2016 and placed second at the 2017 meet.
-The Tiger women have captured three straight SCAC Championships and also finished first in 2013.
+Trinity’s men’s team won four consecutive Southern Collegiate Athletic Conference Championships from 2013-2016, and placed second at the 2017 meet.
+The Tiger women have captured three straight SCAC Championships, including in 2017 and in 2013.

 Coach Whitehead and his assistant coaches have been elected the SCAC Men’s and Women’s Track & Field Coaching Staff of the Year in 2013, 2015, and 2016.
 The Tiger mentors have also been tabbed as the 2014 Men’s Staff of the Year and the 2017 Women’s Staff of the Year.